DevOluwapelumi/Node-Class/README.md

 Traversal: Methods for traversing through the nodes in a structured or recursive manner.
 Event Handling: If used for event handling, it might have methods for subscribing to and triggering events.
 Inheritance: If used as a base class, it could define a set of default behaviors that subclasses can leverage.

+Sample Pseudocode for a NODE Class:
+Here's a simplified pseudocode representation of how a "NODE" class might look in a programming language: